ITE College Central murder: Arrest and conviction

-During his hospitalization, 66-year-old Seet Cher Hng was placed under arrest and charged with the murder of 56-year-old Low Hwee Geok.
-As the charge Seet faced was that of premeditated murder with intention to kill under Section 300(a) of the Penal Code (also the most serious of all four degrees of murder under Singapore law), Seet would be sentenced to death if he was found guilty of this particular offence.
+During his hospitalization at Khoo Teck Puat Hospital, 66-year-old Seet Cher Hng was placed under arrest and charged with the murder of 56-year-old Low Hwee Geok.
+As the charge Seet faced was that of premeditated murder with intention to kill under Section 300(a) of the Penal Code (also the most serious of all four degrees of murder under Singapore law), Seet would be sentenced to death if he was found guilty of this offence.

 Seet spent a total of three years in remand awaiting trial, and a psychiatric assessment revealed that Seet was not suffering from any major psychiatric disorder at the time of the stabbing, and was mentally fit to plead and stand trial.

 In August 2021, the prosecution amended the original charge of intentional murder to a lesser murder charge under Section 300(c) of the Penal Code.
 This lesser charge dictates an offence of murder by intentionally inflicting an injury that could sufficiently result in death.
-A month after the amendment of the charge sheet, Seet was officially brought to trial on 14 September 2021 for the murder of Low.
+A month after the amendment of the charge sheet, Seet was officially brought to trial on 14 September 2021 for Low's murder.
 By then, Seet expressed his intention to plead guilty to the amended charge and did not wish to give evidence.
-According to his lawyer Wendell Wong, who described the case as a "painful family tragedy", Seet had taken "paramount consideration" to plead guilty so as to prevent his daughter and family from "reliving the tragedy".
+According to his lawyer, Wendell Wong, who described the case as a "painful family tragedy", Seet had taken "paramount consideration" to plead guilty so as to prevent his daughter and family from "reliving the tragedy".
 After an hour of hearing the case and receiving Seet's plea of guilt, the High Court convicted Seet of murdering Low.
 The sentencing trial of Seet was scheduled to take place eight days later on 22 September.